Martinson1252/ImageSplitter/README.md

 It's a simple program that splits images vertically into 2 parts.
 The spot where a single image will be is splitted, is defined by user's ratio input.
 Program creates 2 folders: source and cropped.
-In source folder user has to manually move all images,
+User has to manually move all images to the source folder ,
 wheras cropped folder is used to store cropped images.
 Program uses multiple threads to complete the task.
 Project uses libraries such as cv2 and pyqt5.